Print screens of MGM designs

 This led to an 80% increase in the number of friends referred on the first month after the release, compared when the program was email based

-Information get lost after onboarding
+Information gets lost after onboarding

 Use of technical terms to explain the rewards